The Only Show in Town

 Luiz von Paumgartten, The Abstractionist

 PS.
-If you haven’t read The Papers, feel free to check out Glitches in Reality, the 10-minute version.
+If you haven’t read The Papers, Glitches in Reality covers the basics in ten minutes.

 Introduction

-My search for Natural Reality began in December 2017 with a letter to my children about happiness.
-Two days later, another letter trying to formalize some early ideas about reality, many of which were dead ends.
+Natural Reality began in December 2017 with a letter to my children about happiness.
+Two days later, a second letter tried to pin down some early ideas about reality.
+Most of them were wrong.

 Three months after that, letters became papers and crayons appeared.
 Blue for the physical world.
 Red for human reality.
-The visual system worked.
+The color distinction did what words alone couldn’t.
 The original documents are in the appendices.

 In the Fall of 2018, I wrote a story titled Nimbin and The Abstractionist.
 The Abstractionist was a character who could take a model and show how it worked from the inside and outside at once.

 By spring 2019, I was writing explanations for how he did that.
-The lab notebook years began.
-Crayons on every page.
-Years of notes that became blog post after blog post.
-What started as explanations for a story turned into a functional description of how reality works.
+Drawings on every page, a lab notebook full of ideas that became blog post after blog post.
+What started as a story became a description of how reality operates.

-By early 2024, the framework was finished.
+By early 2024, the map was complete.
 I released The Intact and the Flightless.
 The Abstractionist’s Papers came out in February 2025.

-Ten months after The Papers, I went on the No Way Out podcast with Mark McGrath and Brian Rivera, two practitioners who teach John Boyd’s OODA loop to military strategists.
-We spent hours exploring how Natural Reality applied to what they do.
+Ten months later, I went on the No Way Out podcast with Mark McGrath and Brian Rivera, two men who’ve built their careers around John Boyd’s OODA loop and its application to military strategy.
+We spent hours on how Natural Reality connected to problems they’d been working on for years.

 In that conversation, the character I created in 2018 came to life.